Mark Delavan: Professional career

 His first big break after that was singing for Frank Corsaro, who said "That's about the best Credo I've ever heard."
 Delavan was then invited to sing at the New York City Opera where he stayed for the next nine years playing most of the major baritone roles from Verdi, Puccini, Wagner and Richard Strauss.
 His profile has been rising ever since.

 In 2004, the NYCO asked him what he wanted to do and he suggested an Operatic production of Sweeney Todd opposite Elaine Paige for which he received mostly positive reviews for his "hulking presence" and "striking physicality."
 For Variety, Charles Isherwood wrote: "Delavan’s Sweeney suggested Frankenstein’s monster more than anything else."
 In TheaterMania, Michael Portantiere declared: "If Delavan does not quite possess the top-notch musical theater acting skills of such Sweeneys as Len Cariou and George Hearn, he's still a force to be reckoned with."
+Others went on to describe Delavan's voice as "extraordinarily deep and resonant".